-The Charles Stark Draper Prize was established and endowed by Draper Laboratory in 1988 in tribute to its founder, Dr. Charles Stark Draper, who pioneered inertial navigation.
+The Charles Stark Draper Prize for Engineering was established and endowed by Draper in 1988 in tribute to its founder, Dr. Charles Stark Draper, who pioneered inertial navigation.
 It is intended to honor those who have contributed to the advancement of engineering and to improve public understanding of the importance of engineering and technology.

 Administered by the National Academy of Engineering, the international prize is the engineering profession's highest honor, and it is given for engineering achievements and their reduction to practice in ways that have significantly impacted society by improving the quality of life, providing the ability to live freely and comfortably, and/or permitting access to information.
 The $500,000 prize can be awarded for achievement in any engineering discipline.
 Originally biennial, the Prize is now awarded annually.